 All mitigation will be subject of monitoring to ensure that it is successful.
 Where monitoring identifies that mitigation has not been successful remedial action will be required.
-The exact requirements of that action will be dictated by the nature of the failures identified by the monitoring.
+The exact nature of that action will be dictated by the

 6 GENERAL MITIGATION AND CONSIDERATIONAS